Ay2E47/Minecart-Visualizer-Mod/README.md

 /minecartvisualizer setting InfoTextDisplay : Toggles the display of real-time information for minecarts, including their position, velocity, or yaw.

-/minecartvisualizer setting LockedDisplay: Renders a box for activated hopper minecarts, making it easy to see which hoppers are enabled.
+/minecartvisualizer setting LockedDisplay: Renders a box for activated hopper minecarts, making it easy to see which are enabled.

 /minecartvisualizer setting InventoryDisplay: Toggles the display of a minecart's inventory contents directly in the world.